jjcopeland32/integration-copilot/TESTING_GUIDE.md

    - Integration steps

 #### Generate Mock Server
-1. Click "Mock" button on any spec card
+1. Click **Mock** on any spec card
-2. See information about the mock server that would be created:
-   - Mock API server on port 3001
-   - Realistic response data
-   - Latency simulation
-   - Request logging
+2. A new mock instance is created, its Express server auto-starts on the next available port (3001+), and the config + Postman collection are stored in Prisma
+3. Verify the mock is RUNNING on `/mocks` and hit the logged base URL to see responses

 #### Generate Tests
-1. Click "Tests" button on any spec card
+1. Click **Tests** on any spec card
-2. See the 10 golden test categories that would be generated:
-   1. Authentication
-   2. Idempotency
-   3. Rate Limiting
-   4. Error Handling
-   5. Webhooks
-   6. Pagination
-   7. Filtering
-   8. Versioning
-   9. CORS
-   10. Security Headers
+2. Ten golden tests (38 cases) are generated and stored as a `TestSuite` for that project
+3. Suites automatically target the latest running mock so `/tests` can execute against the simulated API

 ---

 ### 4. **Mock Services** (`/mocks`)

 **What to see:**
-- Mock server cards with status
+- Mock server cards with live status + base URLs
-- Request counters
+- Request counters (placeholder until telemetry lands)
-- Start/Stop controls
+- Start/Stop controls for each Express instance

 **Interactive elements:**
-- Click Start/Stop buttons (visual feedback)
+- Click **Start** to boot the Express mock (server manager spins it up and status flips to RUNNING)
+- Click **Stop** to tear down the server
-- Download Postman collections
+- Download Postman collections for quick manual testing

 ---